 Pick yourself the choicest of food items from the Borough Market, a wholesale and retail food market in Southwark, London.
 It is one of the largest and oldest food markets in London.
 Pay a visit to Camden Town, one of the most popular hubs of retail, tourism and entertainment.
-Experience best of alternative culture with the street markets and music venues in the area.
+Experience the best of alternative culture with the street markets and music venues in the area.

 3. Borough Market to Dulwich Village #LondonWithTheLalit

 Pick you favourites from South London’s local markets, enjoy a walk on the boutique-lined streets and through the leafy parks.
 Go to the Dulwich Village, also known as the village High Street, located entirely within the boundaries of the London Borough of Southwark.